Montana not following transgender birth certificate ruling

 “We're only looking for the state to comply” with the preliminary injunction, Lane said Friday.

+A week after the ruling was issued, Billings attorney Colin Gersten inquired about an updated gender designation application form on behalf of a friend.
+The Office of Vital Records responded saying: "We will contact you once we are able to discuss your options.”

+Gersten made another inquiry about the proper form on May 11 and did not receive a reply, according to emails shared with The Associated Press.

-Many transgender people choose not to undergo surgical procedures to affirm their identity.
+Many transgender people choose not to undergo gender-confirmation surgeries.
 Such procedures are sometimes deemed unnecessary or too expensive, two transgender Montanans argued in their July 2021 lawsuit.

 Republican state Sen. Carl Glimm, who sponsored the legislation, has argued that the Department of Public Health and Human Services overstepped its authority in 2017 by changing the designation on a birth certificate from “sex” to “gender” and then setting rules by which the designation could be changed.